3MUl0R/HelloFriendPlayer/README.md

 - paste the link to your shared dropbox folder into the prompt and enjoy

   - **note**: you can also visit the web page of the server for instructions with pictures https://hellofriend.space
-  - **note**: be careful about loading very large audio files. they load into the world and will affect everyone while they load
+  - **note**: be careful about loading very large audio files.
+5mb is a decent target size. they load into the world and will affect everyone while they load